What is Achilles Tendinopathy?

 - Being overweight

-- Self-refer yourself to see a physiotherapist if required.
+- Self-refer to see a physiotherapist or try the exercises suggested in the link below

 What will physiotherapy do?